Simrat-Kaur/phoneApp/README.md

 In this page we can insert new contact.
 ![](images/addcontact.png)

 In this page we can update and delete the existing contacts.
-All the contacts are ordered in alphabetical order.
+All the contacts are displayed in alphabetical order.
 ![](images/view.png)